Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-04-27-Private-Postgress-Deployment-under-a-subnet.md

 That post basically provided a solution to one of the problems I faced while deploying a resource (*a private dataproc cluster with a Presto installation on it*) on GCP for which there was no official GCP type provider available.

-Today's post is just an extension with a similar use-case where again, I needed to write a custom GCP type provider, to solve the issue.
+Today's post is just an extension with a similar use-case, where again, I needed to write a custom GCP type provider, to solve the issue.

 ---